 An Electronic Medical Record is a digital version of a patient’s chart.
 It contains all details “medical” such as diagnosis and treatment history.
 This digital record typically stays with the provider’s office and is not shared with any other practice.
 If a patient changes from one doctor or hospital to another, his or her EMR likely will not be transferred.
 Instead, the patient’s records might have to be printed, scanned, and e-mailed or mailed in order to be shared.
 Benefits of an EMR include:

-- Track internal performance metrics.
+- Tracking internal performance metrics.

-- Improve the care delivery model.
+- Improving the care delivery model.

 - Its digital nature allows easy storage & accessibility preventing errors, loss & tampering of sensitive information.

 An Electronic Health Record contains the patient’s records from multiple doctors or hospitals and provides a more ample, long-term view of a patient’s health.
 It consists of a patient’s demographics, test results, present illness conditions, clinical history, mental health data, current and present medications.
 Benefits of an EHR: